LpmRaven/lambda-edge-language-region-redirect/README.md

 4. Update your existing cloudfront cloudformation to include the contents of `cloudformation/cloudfront.yml`

 Note: If you do not have existing cloudfront cloudformation, you will need to make changes to `cloudformation/cloudfront.yml` at the `# ...all your other distribution config` comment.

+### Config changes and updates

+1. Make config changes inside your folked repo `this file`
+2. Push changes to your repo `aws-deployment` branch (or the branch that you set as GitHubBranch when creating the codepipeline stack)

 ## Relevant articles and documentation
 - https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html